Functional Analysis behind a Family of Multidimensional Continued Fractions: Part I: Introduction

+Even for cubic irrationals, this problem is still quite open.
+Attempts to solve it are usually called multidimensional continued fractions.
+There are many, seemingly too many.
+(Multidimensional continued fractions have many other uses.)

+Almost all multidimensional continued fraction algorithms associate to a point $(\alpha, \beta)$ in a triangle a sequence of integers.
+For most, eventual periodicity of this sequence means that the $\alpha$ and $\beta$ are in a number field of degree at most three.
+What is difficult is the converse.

 Most multidimensional continued fraction algorithms can be interpreted as iterative systems on a triangle or, in higher dimensions, on an appropriate simplex.
-For review of many types of multidimensional continued fraction algorithms, see Schweiger's {\it Multidimensional Continued Fractions} \cite{contfrac} and Karpenkov's {\it Geometry of Continued Fractions} \cite{Karpenkov}.
-Thinking of these iterative systems, it is natural to investigate them as dynamical systems, which in turn will lead to the study of transfer operators (for background on transfer operators, see Baladi \cite{Baladi00}).
+For a review of many types of multidimensional continued fraction algorithms, see Schweiger's {\it Multidimensional Continued Fractions} \cite{contfrac} and Karpenkov's {\it Geometry of Continued Fractions} \cite{Karpenkov}.
+Thinking of these as iterative systems, it is natural to investigate them as dynamical systems, which in turn will lead to the study of transfer operators (for background on transfer operators, see Baladi \cite{Baladi00}).
 This has long been done for traditional continued fractions, using the Gauss map acting on the unit interval.
-For background on this, see Hensley\cite{ Hensley}, Iosifescu and Kraaikamp \cite{Iosifescu-Kraaikamp1}, Khinchin \cite{Khinchin}, Rockett and Szusz \cite{Rockett-Szusz} and Schweiger \cite{Schweiger3}.
+For background on this, see Hensley\cite{ Hensley}, Iosifescu and Kraaikamp \cite{Iosifescu-Kraaikamp1}, Kesseb\"{o}hmer, Munday and Stratmann \cite{Kessebohmer-Munday-Stratmann}, Khinchin \cite{Khinchin}, Rockett and Szusz \cite{Rockett-Szusz} and Schweiger \cite{Schweiger3}.
 In \cite{Garrity15}, this was done for the triangle map, where it was shown that much of the work of Mayer and Roepstorff \cite{Mayer, Mayer-Roepstorff1988} has nontrivial analogs for the triangle map.
+Building on an earlier version of \cite{Garrity15} , there is also the interesting work of Bonanno, Del Vigna and Munday \cite{Bonanno-Del Vigna-Munday}.
+Further, there is the work of Fourgeron and Skripchenko \cite{Fougeron-Skripchenko} on the Lyapunov exponents of the triangle map.
 The goal of this paper is to see which of these analogs hold for various members of the family of triangle partition maps.

 Triangle partition maps \cite{SMALLTRIP, Cubic, Karpenkov} are a family of $216$ multidimensional continued fraction algorithms that include (when combinations are allowed) many, if not most, well-known multidimensional continued fraction algorithms, which is why they are a natural class of algorithms to study.
 These maps are reviewed in section \ref{background}.